 - Is a minor dependant who, after a final decision on the application lodged on his or her behalf, lodges a separate application without justification.

 The CGRS must take a decision on inadmissibility within 15 working days.
 In practice, this time limit has not been respected due to shortage in staff throughout 2019, which has created a significant backlog of cases.
+No information was available for 2020 at the time of writing.
 Shorter time limits of 10 working days are foreseen for subsequent applications, or even 2 working days for subsequent applications in detention.

 Since the procedure that leads to a decision of inadmissibility does not in itself differ from the regular procedure, other than the time-period in which a decision has to be made, the same legal provisions apply to the interview taken by either of the two instances.